cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 ## Topographic stresses on the Longmen Shan faults
 *need an intro paragraph*

+![Workflow of topographic stress calculations and tectonic stress estimation in this study \label{fig:work_schematic}](./figures/model_schematic.pdf)

+The workflow for our calculations for topographic stress and subsequent estimates of tectonic stress is shown schematically in Figure
+\ref{fig:work_schematic}.

 ### Topographic stress tensor field calculations

 #### Analytical description